Jessie-Baron/SongCloud/README.md

 # SongCloud

-SongCloud is a dynamic clone of SoundCloud with built in features and a fully functioning backend database
+SongCloud is a dynamic clone of SoundCloud with built in features and a fully functioning backend database.
+Try it out [HERE!](https://jb-api-project.herokuapp.com/)

 ## Wiki Links